baetyl/baetyl/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md

-# How to write a python script for python runtime
+# How to write a python script for Python runtime

 **Statement**